AnyFetch/anyfetch-provider.js/README.md

 ## Helper functions
 ### `retrieveDatas(hash, function(err, datas))`
-Retrieve datas associated with the `hash`. `hash` must be a unique identifier in all account.
+Retrieve data associated with the `hash`. `hash` must be a unique identifier in all account.
-You'll need to prefix the key with `datas.` to search in your datas.
+You'll need to prefix the key with `datas.` to search in your data.

 ### `debug.cleanTokens(cb)`
 Crean all token and temp tokens, use as `before()` for Mocha tests.